 Diagnosing a burn injury

 The seriousness of a burn injury depends on how deep the injury is and how much of the body has been burned.
 It is common for a person with a large burn injury to have burns of different depths.
 The deepest injury is usually at the center of a burned area.
-There are a number of tests used to determine the depth of a burn injury, but an experienced burn specialist’s examination continues to be the most reliable way of evaluating the depth of burns.
+Medical technology now has tests to determine the depth of a burn injury, but an experienced burn specialist’s examination continues to be the most reliable way of evaluating the depth of burns.

-A potentially dangerous condition that some burn victims get into is damage to the pulmonary system so they can't breath.
+Damage to the pulmonary system is a common and potentially dangerous condition that afflicts some burn victims.
 Inhalation injury is the most common cause of death in burn victims.
-Flash burns often harm the face but rarely involve the airway, unlike severe burns from prolonged heat exposure associated with smoke inhalation.
+Flash burns often harm the face but rarely involve the airway.

 Classification of burn injuries